FIWARE/tutorials.Historic-Context-Flume/README.md

 ![](https://fiware.github.io/tutorials.Historic-Context/img/cygnus-all-three.png)

-We now have a system with three databases, since the MongoDB container is still required to hold data relaed to the Orion Context Broker and the IoT Agent.
+We now have a system with three databases, PostgreSQL and MySQL for data persistence and MongoDB for both data persistence and holding data related to the Orion Context Broker and the IoT Agent.

 ## Cygnus Configuration for Multiple Agents